 When Should You Buy a Stock?

-If you've done your homework and found a storyline to explain how the company will produce real value, you have to see if it's plausible.
-Your story has to answer only one important question: can the company really meet your expectations over the next five or ten years?
+If you've done your homework and found a storyline to explain how the company will produce real value, your last task is to determine whether your story is plausible.
+Can the company really meet your expectations over the next five or ten years?
 What could go wrong?
 What has to go right?
 You don't have to predict the future in complete detail, but your story needs to hold together.

-If at any point you start seeing red flags and think "Wow, this potential for growth seems unlikely," stop.
-Move on.
-The story must seem plausible to you.
-If you don't understand it and if you're not comfortable with it, don't invest.
-There will be other opportunities.
+If at any point you start seeing red flags and think "Wow, this is starting to seem unlikely", stop and move on.
+You're the only person you have to convince.
+If you don't understand the strategy and plan and if you're not comfortable with it, don't invest.
+There will be other stocks.
 There are always good opportunities for the patient.

 The story doesn't have to give you complete confidence that the company will do exactly as you expect, right down to the penny.
 Stocks go up.
 Stocks go down.
-In the short term anything can happen.
-You only have to be able to understand it and believe that it's sensible.
+In the short term anything can happen—but you want to buy into a good business with great potential.

 After all, you're buying part of a business.
 You want a business you understand, a business that can grow, and a business that will make real money.
 Those are the stocks to buy.